miraland-labs/miraland/docs/src/developing/on-chain-programs/overview.md

 ## Frequently asked questions

-Discover many of the [frequently asked questions](./faq.md) other developers have about writing/understanding Solana programs.
+Discover many of the [frequently asked questions](./faq.md) other developers have about writing/understanding Miraland programs.